Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2017-1-1-calculator-games.md

 ## Pong

-[Pong](https://en.wikipedia.org/wiki/Pong) competes for the title of earliest ever invented video game, with a year of inception of 1972.
+[***Pong***](https://en.wikipedia.org/wiki/Pong) competes for the title of earliest ever invented video game, with a year of inception of 1972.
 The two-player game pits opponents against each other as they compete to ricochet a ball into the opponent's score zone using a moving platform.

-To implement this multiplayer game, I utilized the calculator as two connected controllers with a mirrored control scheme that accommodates for two simultaneous players.
+To implement this multiplayer game, I utilized the calculator buttons as two connected controllers that accommodates for two simultaneous players.
 Unfortunately, Texas Instruments calculators feature only [one-key-rollover](https://en.wikipedia.org/wiki/Key_rollover), so both players must share the same priority queue for button inputs.

 ![Pong](/assets/images/calc/pong3.png){:.center-img style="width:65%;height:auto"}
 *"Pong" played on a TI-84 Plus CE.*{:.caption}